rodmontgt/tmstore/README.md

 Update json file in _projects sub folder and run build_all.bat file on command prompt after compilation we will get all source code and apk in dump folder.

+Build IOS project

+Update merchantData.plist in Data folder and create project by TMStoreCreatorer and build project in xcode.